 There is a definite sense of accomplishment that comes with completing a DIY home improvement project.
 However, some tasks are better left to professionals who know how to do the job right the first time, which ultimately saves you time and money.
-Painting your cabinets may sound like one of the easier tasks for kitchen renovation projects, but detailed surfaces and difficult shapes amp up the difficulty.
+Cabinet painting may sound like one of the easier tasks for kitchen renovation projects, but detailed surfaces and difficult shapes amp up the difficulty.
 Even savvy DIY-ers can struggle with the job, and that’s before accounting for common mistakes that amateurs make.
-While we can’t list them all, here are a few of the steps that are frequently skipped or neglected.
+While we can’t list them all, here are a few of the steps that are frequently skipped or neglected while cabinet painting.

 Leaving Drawers and Doors in Place